 “I can see again … I’m not blind … I can see.”
 The middle-aged woman cried with relief.

 “Jean … Jean Sands.”

 “What happened was caused by the intensity of the light caused during the nearest explosion—it can’t be avoided.
 Paul was right to shout for us to close our eyes, but even closed we’d have experienced the light at some level.”
 Bill paused.
 “There is also the nuclear blast, which causes a rush of air outward from the point of detonation.”
 He let the second aspect sink in.
 “The outward air pressure is massive, but then a few seconds later, the vacuum is filled as all the air returns.”

 Bill held his hands up and got silence again.
 “When the dust finally settles the bad news isn’t over.
 The mushroom cloud we’ve all seen in pictures and in the movies is full of earth and particles which are made radioactive during the explosion.
-The particles can be carried for hundreds of miles high above the clouds and any winds, but then those radiation particles come back to earth.”
+The particles can be carried for hundreds of miles high above the clouds and any regular winds.
+Those radiation particles will eventually come back to earth.”

 There was silence as every person on the coach listened to somebody who sounded like he knew his subject.

 “In the military, we were trained in how to recognise the effects and how best to survive, but what I’ve just explained is only the immediate effects.
 Back in my days in uniform, we had protective outfits, respiration kit and all sorts of training.
 In here, thanks to Paul, we’ve survived those immediate effects, but now, although we’re in a safe place, most of the area outside of here will be liable to radiation of different types.
 Some people might be out there and survive the light, blast, heat and radiation only to be killed by the residual stuff.”

 “How long does the radiation last, Bill?”
 A young woman in the middle of the coach.